DeskTux

 Resolution

-Modern displays reach Full HD or even higher resolutions.
+Modern displays reach at least Full HD or higher resolutions.
 The classical UNIX and Linux console however features a maximum of 80×25 characters.
 Even if you utilize the console very seldom, 80×25 is not really usable.
 Especially in Debian GNU/Linux, where (by default) you'll see the console on every boot and shutdown it is simply ugly.

 So a higher resolution on the console is desirable.
 There used to be a kernel parameter vga=xxx where xxx was a code for the resolution and colour-depth.
 But the use of that option is deprecated, so it already gets ignored or will be soon.